made2591/blog.madeddu.xyz/content/post/quantum/quantum-computing.md

 The gates made with vertical lines connecting two qubits together are a physical implementation of the `CNOT` gates just introduced.
 These two-qubit gates function like an exclusive `OR` gate in conventional digital logic.
 The qubit at the solid-dot end of the `CNOT` gate controls the whether or not the target qubit at the
-\\(\oplus\\(-end of the gate is inverted (hence `controlled NOT`, or `CNOT`).
+$$\oplus$$-end of the gate is inverted (hence `controlled NOT`, or `CNOT`).
 Some gates, like the `CNOT`, have hardware constraints; the set of allowed connections is defined by the schematic of the device located below the quantum Composer, along with recently calibrated device parameters.

 ### Quantum circuits